ncaew/rtl8192du-0BDA-8194/README.md

 ## On Ubuntu 16.04 64bit
+* Native compiling is ok.
-* STA Mode testing passed.
+* STA Mode testing is passed.
 * AP Mode do not test.

 ## On Raspberry Pi 3 kernel version: 4.4.50
+* Native compiling is ok.
-* STA Mode AP Mode do not test.
+* STA Mode testing is passed.
-* AP Mode AP Mode do not test.
+* AP Mode testing is passed.